hbisby/fritzing30MHz/README.md

-Fritzing parts for 30MHz parts
+Fritzing parts for 30MHz parts.

+To import parts into Fritzing, click on the icon in the top right corner of the "Parts" subwindow -> import -> [part].fzpz.